RPegoud/imdb_api/README.md

 We invite you to use our tool, if you write for example on internet a new movie on google.
 You could have a spoiler inside.
 With us don't worry you're safe.

-We assure you a great night with your girlfriend or just your firends or your family.
+We assure you a great night with your girlfriend or just your friends or your family.

 Technical part :

-In the requirement you'll wind every library you need and their version to launch correclty our project that we hope you'll enjoy.
+In the requirement you'll wind every library you need and their version to launch correclty our project, that we hope you'll enjoy.

-Our gittignore file specifies intentionally untracked files that Git should ignore like (Byte-compiled / optimized / DLL files, C, Distribution / packaging...)
-)

 How to launch it ?